Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Introduction

 To address this problem, recent methods explore parameter sharing across LoRA modules to improve parameter efficiency.
 HydraLoRA \citep{tian2024hydralora} observes that $A$ matrices trained on different tasks exhibit very high similarity, and proposes a single shared $A$ with multiple $B$s for multi-task fine-tuning.
 FedSA-LoRA \citep{guoselective} reports similar findings in federated fine-tuning and transmits only $A$ matrices for server aggregation with reduced communication costs.
 These studies attribute the high similarity in $A$ matrices to the shared knowledge.

 In this paper, we revisit this similarity phenomenon and find that the similarity of $A$ stems mainly from identical initialization rather than shared knowledge.
-Our analysis of learning dynamics reveals that $A$ functions largely as a feature projector, while $B$ encodes the domain knowledge.
-A further exploration shows that sharing $B$ yields more effective knowledge transfer than sharing $A$ in both multi-task and federated fine-tuning.
-These insights motivate an interesting but underexplored question: {\em might sharing the module $B$, rather than $A$, be more effective for parameter and knowledge sharing?} In this paper, we provide a positive answer, with our main contributions as follows. \begin{itemize} \item We propose \textbf{ALoRA}, a new asymmetric multi-LoRA architecture for multi-task fine-tuning.
+Our analysis of the learning dynamics suggests that $A$ tends to act as a feature projector, whereas $B$ captures domain specific knowledge.
+Empirically, we observe that sharing $B$ often leads to more effective knowledge transfer than sharing $A$ in both multi-task and federated fine-tuning settings.
+These insights motivate an interesting but underexplored question: {\em might sharing the module $B$, rather than $A$, be more effective for parameter and knowledge sharing?} In this paper, we provide a positive answer, with our main contributions as follows. \begin{list}{$\bullet$}{\topsep=0.3ex \leftmargin=0.1in \rightmargin=0.in \itemsep =0.022in} \item We propose \textbf{ALoRA}, an asymmetric multi-LoRA architecture for multi-task fine-tuning.
 It employs multiple $A$ matrices and a single shared $B$ matrix, where the $A$ matrices are dynamically routed by the inputs.
 This design enables each $A$ to explore distinct feature subspaces while encouraging knowledge transfer through the shared $B$. \item We propose \textbf{Fed-ALoRA}, which communicates only $B$ matrices rather than full LoRA parameters for aggregation on server.
 It supports both homogeneous and heterogeneous settings with the same and different ranks across clients, whereas existing parameter-sharing federated fine-tuning methods focus only on the homogeneous case.
 In the homogeneous setting, Fed-ALoRA updates all $A$ matrices locally, and transmits and aggregates only $B$ matrices on server side.
 In the heterogeneous setting, direct aggregation of $B$ is infeasible due to their distinct sizes, so we decompose $B$ into $(B_1,B_2)$ with appropriate sizes and introduce an auxiliary matrix for further dimension adjustment.
 Compared to full LoRA aggregation, Fed-ALoRA reduces communicated parameters by up to 50\% and 75\% in the homogeneous and heterogeneous settings, respectively, while maintaining performance.